cwise24/snopsy/docs/module7/4_lab1.rst

    frr# config t
    frr(config)#

 In either router you can issue the command ``do show run`` to see the running configuration.
+They should match up like the table below.

 .. list-table::
    :widths: 30 30